Corona – Day 1 – Don’t be a Scab

 I'd prefer this Corona.

-This is weird, really weird and I can’t believe how fast it happened.
-I doesn’t make sense to talk too much about the current situation… things will be different in 15 minutes anyway but I’m going to tell you how it makes me feel and what I intend to do.
+This is weird.
+Really weird.
+I can’t believe how quickly it all happened.
+It doesn’t make much sense to dwell on the current situation—things will probably change again in the next 15 minutes anyway—but I’m going to share how it makes me feel and what I intend to do.

-It looks like schools are closed for (at least) four weeks and restaurants and bars etc. are closing as well.
-Public life comes to a halt.
-This is what it must feel like when a war starts in a neighbouring country.
-This feeling of uncertainty is probably the worst.
-I know that I’m going to be fine but I cant say the same about everyone I know.
+It looks like schools are closing for (at least) four weeks, along with restaurants, bars, and other public spaces.
+Public life is coming to a halt.
+This must be what it feels like when a war breaks out in a neighboring country.
+The uncertainty is the worst part.
+I know I’m going to be fine, but I can’t say the same for everyone I know.
 This sucks.

-So what am I going to do?
-First things first, I have to make sure that my students get a proper education, not being in the same room as I is probably a good start.
-I already have a few ideas on how to proceed and I will try to make the best of it.
-It will be challenging but I hope I can rise to the occasion.
+So, what am I going to do?
+First things first, I need to ensure my students continue getting a proper education.
+Not being in the same room with them is probably a good start.
+I already have some ideas on how to proceed, and I’ll do my best to adapt.
+It’s going to be challenging, but I hope I can rise to the occasion.

-I will probably have to help others getting ready for that as well.
-A few of us (teachers at my school) have a harder time than me getting around our digital tools and I’ll do what I can to help them.
-I kind of liken this to “what would you do during the zombie apocalypse” and I like to think that I’d be a helpful survivor.
+I’ll probably also need to help others get ready for this.
+Some of my colleagues are having a harder time navigating digital tools, and I’ll do what I can to support them.
+In a way, this feels like one of those “What would you do during the zombie apocalypse?” scenarios.
+I like to think I’d be a helpful survivor.

-I’m also going to write more.
-The plan is to get some pages out each day (probably after the initial school setup phase) and to write a blogpost daily to chronicle these testing times.
+On a personal note, I plan to write more.
+The goal is to get some pages done each day (once the initial school setup phase is complete) and to post a daily blog to chronicle these strange, testing times.